Hamiltonian stochastic Lie systems and applications: Stochastic Poisson coalgebra method

-The stochastic Poisson coalgebra method takes its name from the fact that it is applied to Hamiltonian stochastic Lie systems and it analyses the use of Poisson coalgebras and a so-called {\it coproduct} to obtain superposition rules.
-In fact, the coproduct is responsible for the form of \eqref{Eq:ExCas}.
+The stochastic Poisson coalgebra method above takes its name from the fact that it is applied to Hamiltonian stochastic Lie systems and analyses the use of Poisson coalgebras and a so-called {\it coproduct} to obtain superposition rules.
+In fact, the coproduct is responsible for the form of \eqref{Eq:ExCas} (see \cite{LS21}).
+Although we have focused on Hamiltonian symplectic systems, the above Poisson coalgebra method can also be applied to Hamiltonian systems relative to many other geometric structures.